Bruno Giordano: Club career

 Born in Rome, Giordano played for most of his career with Lazio, debuting in Serie A on 5 October 1975.
 He soon established himself as one of the most effective Italian strikers, winning the Serie A capocannoniere title during the 1978–79 season, scoring 19 goals.

-In 1980, he was arrested under the charge of participating in the national footballing betting scandal, and he was banned from the Italian championship until 1982.
+In 1980, he was arrested on the charge of participating in the national footballing betting scandal, and he was banned from the Italian championship until 1982.
 Lazio had been demoted to the Serie B following their involvement in the scandal, and upon his return to competitive football, Giordano became the Serie B top goalscorer during the 1982–83 season, helping his team to finish in second place behind Milan to re-gain promotion to Serie A the following season.
 He is currently Lazio's all-time top goalscorer in the Coppa Italia.

 In 1985, Giordano was sold to Napoli for 5 billion lire.
 In Naples, along with Diego Maradona and later Careca, he formed the famed "Ma-Gi-Ca" front line.
 Giordano was instrumental in Napoli's first historical scudetto win of 1987; he also helped the team to win a rare domestic double that season by capturing the 1987 Coppa Italia that year, finishing as the top scorer of the competition with ten goals.
 He later played for Bologna and Ascoli, before turning to a coaching career.

 International career

 Giordano represented Italy at U-21 level, scoring eight goals in 16 appearances level, and under manager Azeglio Vicini, he was called up as an over-aged member of the team in the 1978 European Under-21 Championship (where the squad reached the quarter finals).
 He also made three appearances for Italy's Olympic squad, scoring twice.
-Giordano made his Italian national team senior debut on 5 December 1978, coming on as a substitute for Francesco Graziani in a 1–0 friendly victory over Spain, and playing alongside Paolo Rossi.
+Giordano made his senior Italy national team debut on 5 December 1978, coming on as a substitute for Francesco Graziani in a 1–0 friendly victory over Spain, and playing alongside Paolo Rossi.
 He was capped 13 times for Italy in total, scoring one goal in a 3–0 friendly win over Greece; despite his success at club level, he never represented Italy at a major tournament, and only two of his international appearances came in competitive matches, with both being UEFA Euro 1984 qualifying matches.